MauricioD13/CLI_tools/README.md

 The last step is to configure neovim for some basics usefull features

-Note: Because of the lack of idempotency of this bash script and that I´m not going to create an inconceivablea amount of if statements.
+Note: Because of the lack of idempotency of this bash script and that I´m not going to write an inconceivablea amount of if statements.
 The update of this project is going to be in Ansible and I´m currently working on it, and that tool is really something 😎